atlassistant/atlas-sdk/README.md

 *pip maybe...*

 `git clone` this repository and run `python setup.py install`.
-To make `atlas_sdk` available as a package, you must run `python setup.py develop` inside this folder.

-After this last command, you may use `from atlas_sdk import SkillClient` from your skill.
+If you're a developer, prefer the command `python setup.py develop`.

 ## Usage